-The oldest rocks in the area are Upper Triassic Nicola Group mafic to intermediate flows, tuffs and breccias, including augite-feldspar porphyritic basalt flows on the DMG claim.
+The oldest rocks in the area are Upper Triassic Nicola Group mafic to intermediate flows, tuffs and breccias, including augite-feldspar porphyritic basalt flows.
 The latter are relatively fresh and locally difficult to discern from Tertiary volcanics.
 Minor occurrences of Nicola Group syenitic to dioritic intrusions have also been reported.